gentrit-hoxha/PWWW21-22_Gr12/README.md

 ## Project is Hosted Online

-We have hosted the project online with the platform Netlify, Below you can click and go to the page
+We have hosted the project online with the platform Netlify, Below you can click and go to the page to visit how it looks on real world when others vist

  - [click here to Find the project](https://projektiwww12.netlify.app)